-Motunau Island, with its distinctive flat top, lies 1.2 kilometres south and offshore from the Motunau River mouth.
-It has a breeding colony of 5,000 little blue penguins – a threatened species.
+Motunau Island, with its distinctive flat top, lies 1.2 kilometres south of the mouth of the Motunau River.
+It has a breeding colony of 5,000 little penguins – a threatened species.
 Other birds breed there, including white-faced storm petrels, fairy prions, sooty shearwaters, variable oystercatchers and white-fronted terns.
 There are three species of lizard on the island.

 Photograph by Kerry-Jayne Wilson

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.